jduan607/CausesOfWildfire/README.md

 # Investigating Causes of Wildfire in the United States
 CS 760 Machine Learning (Fall 2020) Project

-Authors: Jingqi Duan, Huanran Li, and Olivia Zhao
+Authors: Jingqi Duan, Huanran Li, Olivia Zhao

 Wildfire is a major environmental concern that endangering human life, by affecting both physical and economical environments.
 Research has investigated the contributing factors that lead to wildfire